-The Auditors of Public Accounts is responsible for auditing the records of the state in accordance with generally accepted auditing standards and expressing an opinion on the state’s basic financial statements published in the CAFR.
+The Auditors of Public Accounts is responsible for auditing the records of the state in accordance with generally accepted auditing standards and expressing an opinion on the state’s basic financial statements published in the Comprehensive Annual Financial Report.

 The federal Single Audit Act of 1984, as amended by the Single Audit Act Amendments of 1996, requires that an annual audit be performed, which reviews the state’s controls over federal funds and compliance with federal program requirements.